 Security of principal is the foremost objective of the investment portfolio.
 Preserving capital and protecting investment principal shall be the primary objective of each investment transaction.
 Specific risks will be managed as follows:

 Credit Risk.
+Custodial credit risk for deposits and investments is the risk that in the event of a bank failure, the District’s deposits and investments may not be returned or the District will not be able to recover collateral securities in the possession of an outside party.
+Minnesota law requires that all District deposits be protected by insurance, surety bond or collateral.
+The market value of collateral pledged must equal 110 percent of the deposits not covered by insurance or bonds, with the exception of irrevocable standby letters of credit issued by Federal Home Loan Banks as this type of collateral only requires collateral pledged equal to 100 percent of the deposits not covered by insurance or bonds.

+Authorized collateral in lieu of a corporate surety bond includes: United States government Treasury bills, Treasury notes, Treasury bonds; Issues of United States government agencies and instrumentalities as quoted by a recognized industry quotation service available to the government entity; General obligation securities of any state or local government with taxing powers which is rated “A” or better by a national bond rating service, or revenue obligation securities of any state or local government with taxing powers which is rated “AA” or better by a national bond rating service; General obligation securities of a local government with taxing powers may be pledged as collateral against funds deposited by that same local government entity; Irrevocable standby letters of credit issued by Federal Home Loan Banks to a municipality accompanied by written evidence that the bank’s public debt is rated “AA” or better by Moody’s Investors Service, Inc., or Standard & Poor’s Corporation; and Time deposits that are fully insured by any Federal agency.

-Credit risk is the risk of loss due to failure of the security issuer or backer.
-Designated depositories will have insurance through the Federal Deposit Insurance Corporation or the Securities Investor Protection Corporation.
-To ensure security when considering an investment, the District will cross-check all depositories under consideration against existing investments to make certain that funds in excess of insurance limits are not deposited with the same institution unless collateralized as outlined herein.
-Furthermore, the Board of Managers will approve all financial institutions, brokers and advisers with which the District will do business.
+Designated depositories will comply with Minnesota law.

+To ensure security when considering an investment, the District administrator and Treasurer will cross-check all depositories under consideration against existing investments to make certain that funds in excess of insurance limits are not deposited with the same institution unless collateralized as outlined herein.
+Furthermore, the Board will approve all financial institutions, brokers and advisers with which the District will do business.

 Concentration of Credit Risk.
+This is the risk of loss attributed to the magnitude of a government's investment in a single issuer.

 The District will diversify its investments according to type and maturity.
 The District portfolio, to the greatest extent feasible, will contain a mixture of short-term (shorter than one year) and long-term (more than one year) investments.
 The District will attempt to match its investments with anticipated cash-flow requirements.
-Extended maturities may be utilized to take advantage of higher yields.
+Maturities shall not exceed the three years without the approval of the Board.

+No investment in or collateral of any single issuer (other than the United States of America or its agencies) shall exceed more than 5% of the District’s total fund balance at any point in time.

 Interest Rate Risk.
 Interest rate risk is the risk that the market value of securities in the portfolio will fall due to changes in general interest rates.
 The District will minimize interest rate risk by structuring its investment portfolio to ensure that securities mature to meet cash requirements for ongoing operations, thereby avoiding the need to sell securities on the open market prior to maturity.